IEEEBerkeley/hope-www/labs/charger/schematic.rst

 For today's lab, you should use option #1 for your regulator IC, option #2 for the USB-A receptacle, and option #3 for your discrete semiconductors.

-1. Create a symbol yourself from the datasheet
+1. Create a symbol yourself from the datasheet:

-   - There are many `online
-     resources <http://kicad.txplore.com/index-p=96.html>`_ that explain the
-     steps to create a custom schematic symbol in KiCad.
-   - Or you can follow the instructions below to create a schematic symbol
-     yourself:

      1. Click the 'Symbol Library Editor' application (2nd on the left from the KiCad main page) or the 'Create, Delete, and Edit Symbols' application from the